-IPS beyond SMI
+Supported Employment beyond SMI

-NIHR funded applied research to develop co-produced learnings, policy guidance and resources to support the development of Individual Placement and Support (IPS) and Supported Employment in population groups and settings beyond severe mental illness (SMI)
+NIHR funded applied research to develop co-produced learnings, policy guidance and resources to support the development of Individual Placement and Support (IPS) and SEQF Supported Employment in population groups and settings beyond severe mental illness (SMI)

 Research Motivations and Aims

-Individual Placement and Support (IPS) is a model of employment support typically supporting individuals with severe mental health conditions to voluntarily move into paid work as part of their health management and recovery.
-IPS operates to a fidelity scale designed around these severe mental health population groups and settings and is well-evidenced to be effective.
-IPS is an example of the broader Supported Employment approach.
+Supported Employment is a model of employment support for individuals with disabilities, health conditions or other complex disadvantages to voluntarily move into paid work as part of their health management and recovery.
+Supported Employment is fidelity-based, values-based, evidence-based, and person-centred.
+There are two main fidelity models internationally: Individual Placement and Support (IPS) and the Supported Employment Quality Framework (SEQF).
+IPS operates to a fidelity scale designed originally around a severe mental health population group and setting.
+SEQF is tailored to support individuals with learning disabilities and autism.

-IPS is on the march and is innovating to new settings and new population groups far beyond its 'traditional' use in severe mental illness: individuals with learning disabilities and autism, common mental health conditions, musculoskeletal conditions, substance issues as well as experiences of chronic pain, homelessness and the criminal justice system to name but a few.
+Supported Employment is on the march.
+IPS is innovating to new settings and new population groups far beyond its 'traditional' use in severe mental illness: common mental health conditions, musculoskeletal conditions, substance issues as well as experiences of chronic pain, homelessness and the criminal justice system to name but a few.
+SEQF is formalising, spreading to new groups and countries, and scaling.

-This project, funded by the National Institute for Health Research (NIHR), will provide new academic learning alongside practical policy guidance and resources to support improved IPS and Supported Employment policy making, service performance and user experiences in the future.
+This project, funded by the National Institute for Health Research (NIHR), will provide new academic learning alongside practical policy guidance and resources to support improved Supported Employment policy making, service performance and user experiences in the future.

 We're passionate about co-produced academic research that supports positive change for people and policy.
 Join us.